Lighty55/cloud-note/VED/docs/01-environment/05-install-open-data-hub.md

 <br/>

-**If you create a user with the same documentation as keycloak, you should add unverify to the mlflow configuration**
+**If you create a user with the same documentation as keycloak, you should add `insecure-oidc-allow-unverified-email=true` to the mlflow configuration**
 ```yaml
 spec:
   template: